Commercial efficiency

 It's less engaging.
 They protect themselves.

-"I also understand that it takes an average of 3 months for your sales people to be properly trained".
+" I also understand that it takes an average of 3 months for your sales reps to be properly trained."

-"Would you like to do better
+" Would you like to do better?

-This is an example we see at Modjo but you get the idea.
+This is an example we see at Modjo, but you get the idea.

-"No indeed, we can always do better but..."
+"No, indeed, we can always do better but..."

 A "no" is not necessarily negative.

-Zero to One - Peter Thiel
+From zero to one - Peter Thiel

-Avoid using the tried and tested forms of politeness.
+Avoid using tried-and-tested forms of politeness.

-It should be in one sentence.
+It must be in one sentence.

 Rephrase their answers